 About the Reverse Logistics project

-As well as using the toolkit, we would also like to engage with you in a number of different ways.
-For example, either working with you on your own specific diagnostic analysis or engaging with you in workshops that we run a number of times in a year at different locations.
+As well as using the toolkit, we would also like to engage with you in several ways.
+For example, either working with you on your own specific diagnostic analysis or engaging with you in workshops that we run several times in a year at different locations.